QubitPi/management-blogs/docs/_posts/2020-08-29-springboot.md

 ###### "readOnly"

-If you don't explicitly set `eadOnly` attribute to `true`, you will have read/write transactions.
+If you don't explicitly set `readOnly` attribute to `true`, you will have read/write transactions.

 > 📋 It is always better to explicitly specify the `readOnly` attribute, as we have noticed some massive performance
 > improvements with Hibernate because of this.